On the complete classification of the unitary N=2 minimal superconformal field theories: Gannon's Classification of Partition Functions

 \subsection{Gannon's Classification}

 Gannon's result~\cite{Gannon1996} was to classify all the modular partition functions $Z$ of the form~\eqref{Z} with unique vacuum.
-The (non-negative integer) matrix of multiplicities $M$ of such a partition function is called a \emph{physical invariant}.
+We will refer to the (non-negative integer) matrix of multiplicities $M$ of such a partition function simply as a \emph{modular invariant}\footnote{The terminology \emph{physical invariant} is sometimes employed.
+The epithet `physical invariant' is an unfortunate one, particularly as the point of this paper is to determine which of Gannon's modular invariants really are `physical', in the sense of being realised by some full $N=2$ SCFT.
+Indeed Gannon~\cite{Gannon2002} has provided examples of possibly `sick' modular invariants for other CFT data that do not correspond to any NIM-rep.}.
 We briefly describe how this classification was achieved.